-You know your child best!
+You know your student best!
 If your student prefers that you are present during the initial move-in, then absolutely arrive with them.
-If you would prefer to attend the events of Orientation weekend, including Convocation and an opportunity to meet your student’s faculty advisor, then that may be the best option for you.
-Some parents split—one comes early and one comes for regular Orientation.
-Many students doing early arrival programs (such as Pre-Orientation for sports) do find a group of friends to connect with and don’t need a parent to return during the full Orientation weekend.
+If you would prefer to attend the events of Orientation weekend, including Opening Convocation, then that may be the best option for you.
+Some families split—one comes early and one comes for regular Orientation.
+Many students doing early arrival programs (such as Pre-Orientation or for athletics) do find a group of friends to connect with and don’t need a family member to return during the full Orientation weekend.

 You will not miss many of the important events.
 Convocation will be streamed live, and after Orientation, we will make information about services and contacts available on the website.

-Some early arrival programs may sponsor airport travel—check with your sponsor to find out.
+Some early arrival programs may sponsor airport travel for students—check with your sponsor to find out.
 Kenyon does not offer transportation from the airport to campus, but there are several private companies (listed here and here) which do.

 During the school year, there are several student-run transportation companies (here and here) which run shuttles between the Columbus airport and Kenyon around major school breaks.
 Their rates and dates are listed on their websites.